 Everybody likes having choices!
 Discover how a Collège Boréal diploma sets the stage for a myriad of new opportunities.

-Block transfers (advanced stage) grants an exemption for a group of credits or courses when they are equivalent to program or course results at another institution.
-A block transfer allows a student to enrol in another program at an advanced stage.
+An advanced stage block transfer awards you an exemption for a group of credits or courses if they are equivalent to a specific set of results for a course or program you have completed in another institution.
+It allows the student to begin the program at an advanced level.

-Prior Learning Assessment and Recognition (PLAR) offers students the opportunity to acquire college credit for the skills and knowledge gained through previous learning experiences.
-PLAR is based on the assessment of non-traditional learning experiences, such as previous work experience, internships, volunteer work, workshops, conferences, self-taught training, political involvement as well as athletic, cultural, and social activities, travel experiences, etc.
+Prior Learning Assessment and Recognition (PLAR) gives students the opportunity to obtain college credits for the skills and knowledge they have gained through previous learning experiences.
+PLAR is based on the assessment of non-traditional learning experiences, such as previous work experience, internships, volunteer work, workshops, conferences, self-taught training, political involvement, as well as athletic, cultural and social activities, travel experiences, etc.